 If using around the house (our linen spray, room spray, sachets, house cleaner ... see house collection ... then we tend to use the French Lavender (Lavandin).
 This is a sharp scent that is robust and so will linger longer.
 Sometimes we'll soften the French with a bit of English Lavender (e.g. our room spray) and if using dried flowers for decoration -- you'll find we carry both English and French lavender ... see dried flowers

-When using a s cream, soap, etc. ... you can choose based on scent ... e.g. the lemony / fresh scent of French Lavender (Lavandin) or the softer / sweeter scent of English Lavender.
+When using as a cream, soap, etc. ... you can choose based on scent ... e.g. the lemony / fresh scent of French Lavender (Lavandin) or the softer / sweeter scent of English Lavender.
 If you are looking for a product that may have more therapeutic properties, then look for the English Lavender.
 Going for a hike or sitting in your garden and want to repel bugs?
 Then use one of our body mists with French lavender (or our outdoor mist).
 Wanting something for your purse with an antiseptic properties?
 Try one of our French lavender essences.
-Explore our lavender for body and face.

 What follows is a longer description of the differences between English and French Lavender.

 Interested in knowing more about the oils we use in our products?
 Click here to go to the page on our oils.
 What we commonly refer to as 'lavender' is more than one species -- there are tons of them!
 There is much confusion over what is and is not lavender, including sorting through the many Latin names.

+Do not let these terms fool you into thinking that only English grows in England and French grows in France!
+To the contrary -- both are grown everywhere.
 Each variety has a different scent and preference is a matter of choice.
 Both varieties:

-are believed to help you relax, sleep, relieve body aches, relieve anxiety, and may encourage blood flow.
+- are believed to help you relax, sleep, relieve body aches, relieve anxiety, and may encourage blood flow.

-are considered to be an antiseptic and can clean the body and the home
+- are considered to be an antiseptic and can clean the body and the home

-can help repel moths, spiders, and other bugs
+- can help repel moths, spiders, and other bugs

-Lavender, Lavandula angustifolia
+English Lavender, Lavandula angustifolia